Springwater, Ontario: Communities

 Hillsdale is located on Highway 93 at its intersection with Mill Street, just north of Highway 400.
 It was founded as the half-way point between Lake Simcoe and Georgian Bay.
-It was the site of the Simcoe House Hotel (now abandoned) and Rumble's Gristmill on Sturgeon River.
+It was the site of the Simcoe House Hotel (now abandoned).
 Hillsdale is home to approximately 1,000 people.

 Midhurst is the largest population centre in the township.
 It is home to the Barrie Baycats of the Intercounty Baseball League.
 A tree nursery operated here that supplied trees for the province.

 Minesing is a community near the Nottawasaga River on Highway 26, northwest of Barrie.
 The community holds two major events every year, one in the late winter called Mini-fest, and a slow-pitch tournament that falls on Labour Day weekend.
-The community is the birthplace of Hockey Hall of Famer Frank Foyston and is home to Country music star Jason McCoy.
+The community is the birthplace of Frank Foyston and is home to musician Jason McCoy.
 It has a small school known as Minesing Central Public School.
 The nearby Minesing Wetlands is an internationally recognized wetland of significant biological importance.
+Simcoe County Museum is located here.

 Along with the main centres of Anten Hills, Crown Hill, Elmvale, Hillsdale, Midhurst and Minesing, the township contains the communities of Allenwood, Apto, Craighurst, Crossland, Dalston, Edenvale, Fergusonvale, Grenfel, Hendrie, Langman, New Flos, Orr Lake, Phelpston, Sandy Beach, Saurin, Snow Valley, Vespra Village, Strongville and Vigo.
 Two former ghost communities, called Josephine and McKinnon, existed in the Minesing Swamp within the township's borders.